 The response time for nuclear medicine technologist is to be present in the hospital within one hour of being called.
-The on-call technologist may have to elute the generator and/or prepare radiopharmaceuticals appropriate for the requested procedure.
-In the worst-case scenario, this can take about 75 minutes to perform the Nuclear Pharmacy tasks before the scan can be performed.
+The on-call technologist may have to perform camera quality control, elute the generator and/or prepare radiopharmaceuticals appropriate for the requested procedure.
+In the worst-case scenario, this can take about 75 minutes to perform the tasks before the scan can be performed.

-Tech Response Time: 60 minutes

-Radiopharmaceutical Prep Time: 30-75 minutes

-Scan Time: 60-90 minutes

-Total Time from Calling Technologist to Completing Procedure: 150-225 minutes
+Tech Response Time: 60 minutes Camera Quality Control and Radiopharmaceutical Prep Time: 30-75 minutes Scan Time: 60-90 minutes Total Time from Calling Technologist to Completing Procedure: 150-225 minutes